 Date syrup is suitable for Genotypes Hunter GT1, Teacher GT3 and Nomad GT6 and suitable for all blood types, except O non-secretors.

 Galangal was a favourite spice of Hildegard von Bingen.
 You may know it as 'Thai ginger'.
 Hildegard used it in her bitter herbal blends for breaking a fast to stimulate the digestive juices.
 Galangal adds a hint of exotic perfume to our rice bread - which would otherwise taste quite bland.
 Don't worry - it is just there in the background - it is not an overpowering taste; it is one of those tastes that you would notice if it was left out rather than something that has been put in.

 The European equivalent to Chia seeds...
 This tiny seed is packed with Omega-3 essential fatty acids, calcium, iron, niacin, phosphorous and vitamin E. However, it is very sensitive to oxidation.
 We found that only 2 hours after milling oxidation causes a bitter, fishy taste.
 We mill it together with wholegrain rice, which absorbs the oils, just before we need it - to make sure the oils have not oxidised.
 Before you consume large amounts of linseed you may also want to consider this: Though it is considered a digestive aid, it should be noted that for some people, linseed has a laxative effect.
 Hildegard prefers psyllium husk powder over flaxseed as an intestinal cleanser.
 She says flaxseed prevents the absorption of nutrients through the intestinal wall.
 She calls flaxseed a robber of vitamins and calcium.
 We add less than 8% linseed to our linseed bread.
 Moderation may be the key here.
 Source: Hertzka G., Strehlow W. Handbook of Hildegard medicine.

 Linseed and linseed oil are suitable for all blood types and Genotypes except the Explorer during illness.

-We sell this oil at the same price as the farm because we love the taste and want all our customers to benefit from this excellent oil.
+We would love all our customers to benefit from this excellent oil.
 It must is best stored in the fridge or freezer to protect it from going rancid.